ImanMh/ParsiFonts/README.md

 ParsiFonts
 ==========

-A collection of Persian fonts that are good for web use.
+A collection of best Persian fonts for web use.